lsglucas/Between-The-Math-Science-Quiz/README.md

-# SchoolQuiz
-School quiz written in Python
-Original languange: Portuguese
+# Between The Math & Science Quiz
+Quiz written in Python for a school project during my 1st semester of Computer Science Original languange: Portuguese
-Translated to English by Lucas and Daniel
+Translated to English by Lucas Garcia with Daniel Kauffmann